-The ACOG Tool for Postpartum Gestational Diabetes Mellitus (GDM) Follow-up states that up to one-third of women who experienced GDM will have impaired glucose metabolism postpartum and 15% to 50% of women will develop type 2 diabetes within the decades following the affected pregnancy.
+Up to one-third of women who experienced GDM will have impaired glucose metabolism postpartum and 15% to 50% of women will develop type 2 diabetes within the decades following the affected pregnancy [5].
 Postpartum follow-up with treatment has been proven to postpone or prevent this occurrence.
-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) concurs that glucose testing should be included in the postpartum visit for patients who had pregnancies complicated by gestational diabetes.
-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) recommends either a 75g, 2-hour oral glucose tolerance test, or a fasting plasma glucose test.
-Refer to the VA/DoD Clinical Practice Guideline for the Management of Diabetes Mellitus in Primary Care (2017) for more information regarding glucose screening techniques.
+Glucose testing should be included in the postpartum visit for patients who had pregnancies complicated by gestational diabetes [3].
+ACOG recommends either a 75 g, 2-hour oral glucose tolerance test, or a fasting plasma glucose test [1].
+Refer to the VA/DoD Clinical Practice Guideline for the Management of Diabetes Mellitus in Primary Care (2017) for more information regarding glucose screening techniques [6].